harvard-edtech/caccl-deploy/README.md

 - An optional set of environment variables your app needs
 - An optional set of AWS resource tags
 - various task provisioning settings, such as number of CPUs, memory, number of tasks, etc
+- database cluster options, such as engine type (mysql or docdb), instance type, number of instances

+---

 ### Install & Getting Started